yunruse/mnac-old/README.md

 ## Installation

 First, [download] and extract.

-If you just want the UI, grab the dependencies required:
+If you just want the UI, grab the dependencies required in a terminal of your choice:

 `pip install numpy Pillow`

 Then run `terminal.py` or `tk.py` for the terminal or UI versions of the game.

-If you want the Discord bot, grab the dependencies:
+If you want the Discord bot, you need a lil more:

 `pip install numpy Pillow discord.py toml`